jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

 ### 12 Secrecy
 Except for the purposes of this Act or the Public Finance Act 1989, or of investigating the correctness of any information contained in any application for a rebate under this Act, no officer of a territorial authority shall disclose to any person any information contained in any application for a rebate made under this Act or disclosed or obtained pursuant to section 11.

-### 13 Declarations
+### 13 Form of verification
-(1) Any declaration required for the purposes of this Act may be made before any of the following persons:
+An application that is required to be verified in writing for the purposes of this Act must be verified in a manner and form approved by the Secretary for Local Government.
-  (a) a person authorised to receive statutory declarations in accordance with section 9 of the Oaths and Declarations Act 1957:
-  (b) an officer of a territorial authority authorised for the purpose by that authority:
-  (c)
-  (d) any person authorised for the purpose by the Minister of Local Government, by notice in the Gazette.
-(2) An officer authorised to receive declarations pursuant to paragraph (b) of subsection (1) may be an officer authorised by name or as the holder for the time being of any specified office in the service of the territorial authority.
-(3) A person authorised to receive declarations pursuant to paragraph (d) of subsection (1) may be a person authorised by name or as the holder for the time being of any specified office or as a person engaged in any specified profession, occupation, or calling.

 ### 14 Offences
 (1) Every person commits an offence who,—
-  (a) for the purpose of obtaining any rates rebate under this Act, for himself or for any other person, makes any statement or declaration knowing it to be false in any particular, or wilfully misleads or attempts to mislead any person concerned in the administration of this Act or any other person whatsoever; or
+  (a) for the purpose of obtaining any rates rebate under this Act, for himself or for any other person, makes any statement or verification knowing it to be false in any particular, or wilfully misleads or attempts to mislead any person concerned in the administration of this Act or any other person whatsoever; or
   (b) refuses or fails to comply with any requirement under section 11, or refuses or fails to answer any question put to him pursuant to that section, or knowingly gives any false or misleading answer to any such question.
 (2) Every person who commits an offence against this Act is liable on conviction before a District Court Judge to imprisonment for a term not exceeding 12 months or to a fine not exceeding $500, or to both.
 (3) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the facts alleged in the charging document are brought to the knowledge of any officer of the Department of Internal Affairs concerned in the administration of this Act.